 The National Endowment for the Humanities offers summer stipends for "two consecutive and uninterrupted months of full-time independent study and research."
 Applicants must be nominated by their institutions.
-Each college and university in the United States and its jurisdictions may nominate two members of its faculty for the summer stipends competition, at least one of whom must be a junior nominee.
+Each college and university in the United States and its jurisdictions may nominate two members of its faculty for the summer stipends competition.
 If the University's nominees are not ultimately granted the NEH stipend, they will receive an equivalent stipend from University and Center funds, as long as they follow CFH procedures.

 Watch a short interview with our NEH 2017 Summer Grant winner Dr. Martin Camper, Writing.

 CFH's 2018 NEH candidates discuss their research and the application process.

 Dr. Leslie Zarker Morgan, Professor of French in the Department of Modern Languages and Literatures and CFH’s senior candidate for a 2018 NEH Summer grant for her research titled, “Charlemagne, Ideal Progenitor of Country and Lineage: The Image of Charlemagne in the Prose compilations of Andrea da Barberino” discusses her work.

 Dr. Willeke Sandler, Assistant Professor of History and winner of a 2018 NEH Summer Grant for her research titled, “Unofficial Empire: Germans between Germany and Tanganyika, 1925-1945” discusses her research.

 Any tenured or tenure-track faculty member in the humanities or any tenured or tenure-track faculty member who proposes a project in the humanities may apply.